andyreagan/andyreagan.github.io/content/2020-09-15-observable-on-flask.markdown

     httpd.serve_forever()

-Or we can switch to using Python [Twisted]():
+Or we can switch to using Python [Twisted](https://twistedmatrix.com/trac/):

     twistd -no web --path
     # with SSL
-    twistd -no web --path –https=443 -c cert.pem -k key.pem
+    twistd -no web --path –https=443 -c localhost.crt -k localhost.key

 Flask from the CLI: